 For more details on the NTLA Save and Learn program, check out the full terms and conditions and download the application form at ntlearningadventures.com.

 The Save and Learn program provides valuable data on schools' travel and booking behaviour.
 A factsheet has been prepared to share insights from the program, providing financial year data from participating schools.
 More information on the data can be found in the following factsheet.

-NTLA operators and partners, education travel agents and other stakeholders are encouraged to promote the NTLA Save & Learn program as an incentive for schools to book and travel to the NT.
+NTLA operators and partners, education travel agents and other stakeholders are encouraged to promote the NTLA Save and Learn program as an incentive for schools to book and travel to the NT.

-Help spread the word and feature the Save & Learn program on your website and in other promotional activities.
-Download the Save & Learn poster here and save the image tile (below) to use in your email signature and other marketing collateral.
+Help spread the word and feature the Save and Learn program on your website and in other promotional activities.
+Download the Save and Learn poster here and save the image tile (below) to use in your email signature and other marketing collateral.

 StudyNT promotes the Northern Territory as a study destination for international students.
 Working with education providers, businesses and local communities, StudyNT welcomes international students to discover new pathways and academic success in Australia’s Northern Territory.

 International students add to the Territory’s vibrant multi-cultural community and contribute to the tourism and hospitality workforce.

 International study tour group travel is an emerging market opportunity for the Northern Territory, presenting a cross over between international study and international youth leisure tourism.